Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 If you plan to do a significant amount of downstream statistical analysis of NGS data, a working knowledge of GLMs will be extremely valuable.

-> Note: We cover the fundamentals of how GLMs are used in the context of RNA-seq data analysis in our RNA-seq dat analysis workshop, typically offered in the summer.
+> Note: We cover the fundamentals of how GLMs are used in the context of RNA-seq data analysis in our RNA-seq data analysis workshop, typically offered in the summer.